Are Online Psychologists For Real?

 Unfortunately, although the qualification and licensing requirements for calling yourself a mental health counselor or psychologist are rigorous in the United States, it might be difficult to verify someone's credentials in the online world.

 Where to Find Qualified Therapists Online

 Just as with anyone on the internet who will take your money for goods or services, there are a few red flags to know of when looking.
 A poorly written or designed website may or may not be legitimate, but it only costs a mouse click to avoid this risk.
 Likewise, a website that only accepts a non-secured, untraceable payment method, doesn't list contact information such as a phone number and physical address or offers ridiculously low rates should be avoided.
 If in any doubt, an online service such as ScamGuard may be of help.

 The most obvious, and perhaps most important, is that an online therapist is available from anywhere you can access the internet.
 If your job doesn't permit you to take an hour off for unspecified reasons whenever you want to, this is a significant advantage over therapy in a traditional setting.

 Even for those who have more control over their own schedule, the lower costs online therapy offers can be significant.
-Without the need to physically occupy the same room as a patient, the same therapist can deal with many more clients without compromising the quality of the treatment offered, leading to savings.

 Finally, since the stigma attached to mental health issues remains to some extent, online therapy options allow people who would otherwise be hesitant to seek help from their smartphones or tablets.
 With many people suffering from mental afflictions in their lives at some point, it's difficult to understate this factor's effect.